 Other Types of Fraud

-Berger & Montague’s Whistleblower, Qui Tam & False Claims Act Group represents whistleblowers alleging other types of fraud against the United States and state governments.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group represents whistleblowers alleging other types of fraud against the United States and state governments.

-Unfortunately, there are virtually no limits to the number and type of fraud schemes that unscrupulous individuals can commit.
-Below are some additional examples of types of fraud that can be committed against the government and therefore be subject to potential detection by whistleblowers and qui tam relators:
+Unfortunately, there are virtually no limits to the number and type of fraud schemes that unscrupulous individuals can commit, as there can be fraud anywhere the government spends money.
+Below are some additional examples of fraud that can be committed against the government and therefore be subject to potential detection by whistleblowers and qui tam relators: